aritrash/photonicssoftware/README.md

 - Gate set is **minimal**:
   - Only core ternary operations (Cyclic, Negator, Antinegator, TNOT, TAND, TNAND).
   - No ternary adders, MUX/DEMUX, or complex gate networks yet.
+- TrineDSL:
+  - No control flow (loops/branches) or user‑defined functions yet.
+  - Runtime error locations are coarse and will be refined once AST nodes carry source spans.
 - No **project persistence**:
   - Simulations cannot yet be saved/loaded as project files; figure metadata export is not implemented.
 - Platform focus: